Menu

 Persistent cough

-We’re not talking about an allergy-induced cough attack, but persistent cough.
+We’re not talking about an allergy-induced cough attack, but a persistent cough.

 If your cough lingers or several weeks, it can be an early sign of lung cancer.